 Hiding parent functions using "new"

-You can define in a child class a new version of a function, hiding the one which is in base class.
-A keyword new is used to define a new version.
-Consider the example below, which is a modified version of above example and note the output this time, when I replace the keyword override with a keyword new in Rectangle class.
+new is used to define a new version.
+Consider the example below, which is a modified version of above example and note the output this time, when I replace the keyword

 class Shape